-If you have children under the age of 18 it's imperative you appoint guardians to look after them if you die.
+If you have children under the age of 18, it's imperative that you appoint guardians to look after them if you die.

-Being married or in a civil partnership is not sufficient to ensure your full estate passes to them.
+Being married or in a civil partnership is not sufficient to ensure your full estate passes to them without a Will

-You may be concerned that your partner will inherit all your estate when you die, then forms a new relationship or re-marries and changes their Will to exclude your children.
+You may be concerned about allowing your partner to inherit all of your estate when you die, then forming a new relationship or remarrying and changing their Will to exclude your children.

-If your total wealth exceeds the Inheritance Tax threshold, a Will can be used to save you £1000's.
+If your total wealth exceeds the Inheritance Tax threshold, a carefully drafted Will can help to mitigate your tax liability

-You may have very specific personal possessions that a particular person to inherit, such as family heirlooms, antiques, and items that hold significant sentimental value.
+You may have specific personal possessions that you want a particular person to inherit, such as family heirlooms, antiques, and items that hold significant sentimental value.

-There may be people who could make a claim on your estate that you want to exclude.
+There may be people who could make a claim on your estate who you wish to exclude.

 Careful consideration is needed regarding your beneficiaries, particularly if you wish to exclude someone from inheriting.

-Choosing the right Executor(s) and Trustees is important as these are the people you trust to carry out your wishes.
+Choosing the right Executors and Trustees is crucial, as these are the people you’re appointing to carry out your wishes.

-Do you need to protect vulnerable or disabled people with a Trust or ensure your children don't disinherit your estate when you die?
+You may need to protect vulnerable or disabled people with a Trust or ensure your children don't disinherit your estate when you die.

-Do you want to specifically protect your home for your children in the future, which a Will can ensure is properly carried out.
+A common wish is to specifically protect your home for your children in the future, which a Will can ensure is properly carried out.